michaelha-usd/Canvas-Course-Downloader/README.md

 python3 -m pip install requests
 ```

 > That's the only thing you need.
-Pages are saved as HTML (which opens in any
+Pages are saved as HTML, which opens in any
-> web browser).
-PDF copies are optional and off by default — see the note at
-> the bottom if you ever want them.
+> web browser.

 ### 2. Get your Canvas access token